Programme to Combat Racism: History

 In 1970, Reader's Digest suggested that the PCR was contributing to fourteen groups involved in revolutionary guerrilla activities, some of which were Communist in ideology and receiving arms from the Soviet Union.
 In 1977, The Fraudulent Gospel was published in the United States and Britain.
 The front cover showed a graphic photo of 27 Black Rhodesians it claimed were "massacred by WCC-financed terrorists in Eastern Rhodesia in December 1976."
 Groups that benefitted from PCR's financial support included National Union for the Total Independence of Angola, People's Movement for the Liberation of Angola, Liberation Front of Mozambique, South West Africa People’s Organisation, Patriotic Front of Zimbabwe, African National Congress, and Pan Africanist Congress of Azania.
 They were accused of donating $85,000 to Zimbabwe African National Union in 1978.
 Controversy over PCR was expressed in Time in an article entitled Going Beyond Charity: Should Christian Cash Be Given to Terrorists?
-Further criticsm has come from the Christian right.
+Further criticism has come from the Christian right.
 The Programme to Combat Racism was changed and concerns addressed through the “Special Commission".